Table of Contents

 - Reaction: Reaction of 4.56% w/v aqueous solution at 25°C. pH : 7.4±0.2

 Preparation of Streptococcus Selective Agar

-- Add all the ingredients, except lamb blood, maltose solution and antibiotics to deionized/distilled water.
-Increase volume until 930.0 mg.
+- Add all the components of the agar, except for sheep blood, maltose solution, and antibiotics, to distilled or deionized water.
+Make sure the volume reaches 930.0 mL.

 Result and Interpretation of Streptococcus Selective Agar

 The result and interpretation of Streptococcus Selective Agar can be described as follows: